mako-framework/docs/08_learn_more/00_file_system.md

 	$mime = $this->fileSystem->mime('/foo/bar.txt');

 > The method will try to guess the mimetype by using the file extension if the [finfo_open()](http://php.net/manual/en/function.finfo-open.php) function doesn't exist.
-Note that this is not a very reliable way of determinating a mime type.
+Note that this is not a very reliable way of determining a mime type.
 You can disable guessing by setting the second parameter to FALSE.

 The ```remove``` method will delete a file from disk.